Taiwan is a country that’s very much on the sidelines when it comes to investment immigration.

 So, what could this ‘breakaway Chinese province’ hold in store for you, the international investor seeking residence?

-In this article, we will delve into Taiwan’s economy, give you all the details about the various Taiwanese visas available to investors and entrepreneurs, and weigh up the pros and cons of residence in Taiwan.
+In this article, we will delve into Taiwan’s economy, give you more details about the various Taiwan visa types available to investors and entrepreneurs, and weigh up the pros and cons of residence in Taiwan.

-It should give you a good idea of whether Taiwan could be a smart financial and personal move for you.
+It will give you a good idea of whether Taiwan could be a smart financial and personal move for you.

 Plus, you can always enlist the help of the Nomad Capitalist team to devise a holistic plan to see where and how Taiwan fits in.
 Get in touch today.

-Before we get into the nitty-gritty of the Taiwanese visas and residence programs, it would be a great idea to try and understand what Taiwan actually is.
+Before we get into the nitty-gritty of the Taiwan visa types and residence programs, it would be a great idea to try and understand what Taiwan actually is.

 Officially known as Taiwan, Republic of China (ROC), Taiwan claims that it is a sovereign state.
-Meanwhile, China regards it as its province and officially a part of the People’s Republic of China under the One-China Principle.
+Meanwhile, China regards it as its province and officially a part of the country under the One-China Principle.

-In reality, China has no control over Taiwan, but it has “vowed to retake Taiwan, by force if necessary.”
+In reality, China has no control over Taiwan.
+Taiwan, its citizens even need an entry and exit permit from Taiwan authorities to enter Taiwan, but China has “vowed to retake Taiwan, by force if necessary.”

 They’ve gone as far as to demand that Taiwan be taken off the lists of countries and maps on corporate websites, and many have complied.